zbynekdrlik/obs-yt-player/docs/13-multi-script-setup.md

 ## Overview
 The OBS YouTube Player architecture supports running multiple script instances simultaneously, each with its own playlist, cache, and configuration.
 All scripts share a common modules directory (`ytplay_modules`) for easier maintenance and updates.

+## v3.6.0 - True Multi-Instance Support
+With version 3.6.0, multiple scripts can run simultaneously with complete state isolation.
+Each script maintains its own independent state, eliminating any interference between instances.

 ## How Multi-Script Support Works

 ### 1. Common Modules Architecture